Aaditya1617/bookcart/README.md

-# 📚 BookKart – Full-Stack Bookstore Platform
+# 📚 Bookcart – Full-Stack Bookstore Platform

-BookKart is a full-stack bookstore application built using **Node.js (TypeScript) for the backend** and **Next.js for the frontend**.
+Bookcart is a full-stack bookstore application built using **Node.js (TypeScript) for the backend** and **Next.js for the frontend**.
 It features authentication, payment processing, cloud storage, and a seamless user experience.

 ## 🚀 Tech Stack
 - **Backend:** Node.js (TypeScript), Express.js, MongoDB (Mongoose)